glenkleidon/Simplified.System.CommandLine/README.md

 This is an exceedingly powerful implementation: consequently it is also  __*extremely*__ complex and a little challenging for everyday users.

-For example to, read 1 parameter from the command line you need can use this code:
+For example to, read one parameter from the command line you can use this code:

 [See full Example](https://learn.microsoft.com/en-us/dotnet/standard/commandline/define-commands#define-arguments)